mzuther/StempelWerk/README.md

 Settings for StempelWerk are provided in the form of a JSON file (see `settings_example.json` for an example) .
-The path to this file is specified as command line argument and is relative to the current working directory.
+The path to this file is specified as command line argument, and is relative to the current working directory.

 _For cross-platform compatibility, I recommend to use a forward slash